How does insurance work when buying a used car?

 • Contact your current insurance agent or company for help.
 If you already have a car insurance policy, call your current insurance company and let the representative know you’re looking to buy a used car.
 If you have your eye on a certain make and model, they can prepare a quote for you based on that car.
 They will want to know if you plan on financing the vehicle or paying cash.

-• Utilize the car dealership’s insurance department to help secure a policy.
-Many dealerships have an insurance department on site.
+• Work with the car dealership’s insurance department.
+Many dealerships have an insurance department on-site.
 They can help you with specific coverage needs and work with their finance department to bind coverage before you are ready to drive the car off the lot.

 Remember, you can’t drive the car off the lot until you have insurance in place and ready to go.